- Chairs the Communist Party USA’s Women’s Equality Commission

 - Active member of Health Care for America Now

-Trowbridge is an active member of the immigrant-rights group Derechos Humanos and the antiwar group Raging Grannies.
-She supports the Alliance of Retired Americans and is a state board member of the American Civil Liberties Union’s Arizona chapter.
-She has worked closely with the community group ACORN and is an active member of Health Care for America Now (HCAN), a coalition directed by Communist Party supporter Margarida Jorge.
+During the first decade of the 2000s, Trowbridge was an active member of the immigrant-rights group Derechos Humanos and the antiwar group Raging Grannies.
+She also supported the Alliance of Retired Americans; was a state board member of the American Civil Liberties Union’s Arizona chapter; worked closely with the notoriously corrupt, pro-socialist organization ACORN; supported the Florence Immigrant & Refugee Rights Project, a group dedicated to providing “free legal and social services to detained men, women, and children under threat of deportation”; and was an active member of Health Care for America Now (HCAN), a coalition directed by Communist Party supporter Margarida Jorge.

-Trowbridge represented HCAN and the Service Employees International Union (SEIU) at a National Health Care Forum held in Tucson on May 26, 2009.
-In June 2009 she expressed her optimism that the Barack Obama administration and a Democrat-led Congress would be able to implement a system of socialized medicine in the U.S. before the year’s end.
+On May 26, 2009, Trowbridge represented HCAN and the Service Employees International Union (SEIU) at a National Health Care Forum held in Tucson.
+The following month, she expressed her optimism that the Barack Obama administration and a Democrat-led Congress would be able to implement a system of socialized medicine in the U.S. before the year’s end.
 “We have two things this year that we have never had before at the same time,” said Trowbridge, “an administration that is dedicated to reform and a lot of pressure coming from people that are informed about the crisis in health care.”